beemfx/Castle/README.md

 # WinCastle: A Text Based Adventure
 Castle (c) 2001 Beem Media.
 All rights reserved.

 This is the second iteration of the Win32 C++ version of Castle.
+I'm not actually sure why I considered this to be diffferent than the 3.XX Win32 version since they both read the same tba, this one just has some bug fixes.

 ## Building